Crazy-Gopher/Learn-SQL/09-SQL-Filtering-Data.md

 OR
 NOT
 LIMIT
-IN
+IN, NOT IN
 BETWEEN
 LIKE, iLIKE - underscore(_), percentage(%)
 IS NULL, IS NOT NULL

-5.	where clause - select * from employee where emp_id='1001'
+5. WHERE clause - select * from employee where emp_id='1001'
 or
 select * from employee where sal>30001
 or